mybhenry/TestRepository/README.md

 # TestRepository
 This s a test repository

+Hi,
-Hi this is the first commit from readme-edit branch.
+this is the first commit from readme-edit branch.
 Yanbin.